MatrixAI/Polykey/README.md

 ---

 Need to also plan out how to share secret repositories with each other.
 Right now git pull and push may be ok, but later we want something that works a bit better.
 There's also the possibility of using.
 More P2P sharing systems.
 Like torrenting, but there needs to be a model of initiating the sending of secrets to someplace.
 And whether the sharing of secrets is mediated out of band or in-band.
 Right now an in-band forward replication is like git push.
 While an out-of-band replication is a git pull.
 Essentially you need a discovery system, but a discovery system that is secure.
 So you could piggyback off keybase as a discovery system to share secrets with others.
 Look at things like hypercore and keybase while you're working on this.

+---

+Ok so now we are going to build this...

+We have made a bunch of experiments.

+As a core library of Polykey, we need to think of the API that UI system will have.

+So we need to have some function calls.

+The main class should be `Polykey.js`.

+This should expose things like:

+* Create a secret bundle
+* Delete a secret bundle (untag it)
+* Tag a secret bundle (we are using a tag based system)
+* Untag it... so we can use a tagging system for this

+A secret bundle.
+Let's give it a better name?
+It's a filesystem.
+So we can create a "secret archive" or "secret bundle" or "secretfs".
+FS is too technical.

+A symmetric API means you can delete a vault.
+But without a tag, you cannot refer to it.
+So really there's.
+So when you create a vault, it's always tagged.
+When you remove the last tag, it's deleted, via garbage collection.
+Tagging is idempotent.
+There's no need to.. do that.

+But the concept of deleting a vault, means removing all tags from the vault.

+Note that security in transit, security at rest.
+What about security at use.
+The security at use is also secure, as we only maintain a decrypted version in-memory.
+It does not do memory encryption though.
+It's possible to extend this later by using secure enclaves.
+The main thing is to be secure even when the program is idling, and the decryption only occurs to a trusted program.
+(Then it's that fault to maintain).

+We need a pub/priv key pair generated automatically.
+If this is not passed as a constructor, we will do autogeneration.
+And every new instance will have this.
+Note that each vault that is managed by a KeyNode is "encrypted" with the KeyNode pair always.
+So it is always tagged with the pubkey.
+But these tags could be untagged?
+That seems like it can be a problem, so we have to separate secure tags away from unsecured tags.

+Suppose you have a key that is randomly generated when you create a new vault

+A keynode has multiple vaults.
+Each vault has a corresponding vault key.
+This is hidden from end users.
+The vault key is encrypted with as many root public keys that the vault is meant to be shared with.
+You find other root public keys via external systems like Keybase acting as a social network for crypto-enthusiasts.
+But then you need to perform P2P discovery between keynodes to find the other keynode that is holding holding that root public key.
+The handshake here is important as we need to ensure that this prevents floods and DOS and ensure we don't scale bad actors.
+We don't want to leak information about whenever we are sharin/unsharing a vault with another user.
+So the vault key can be different in different keynodes.